polterguy/phosphorusfive-dox/chapter-4.md

 Secondly, we create a simple *"input"* widget, followed by a *"textarea"* widget.
 Both of these widgets, we have given an explicit ID, since we want to be able to easily retrieve their values later.
 The *"input"* element is created as a **[void]** widget, while our *"textarea"* element is created as a **[literal]** widget.
 This is important for these particular types of widgets.

-The CSS class `class:col-xs-6 col-xs-push-3 text-right`, that we declared as arguments to our main **[create-widget]** node, simply makes sure our form is centered on the screen, consuming half its available width, and right aligns our button further down in its **[widgets]** collection.
+The CSS class `class:col-xs-6 col-xs-push-3 text-right`, that we declared as arguments to our main **[create-widget]** node, simply makes sure our form is centered on the screen, consuming half of its available width, and right aligns our button further down in its **[widgets]** collection.
 The *"prepend-top"* parts of the CSS classes of our textarea and our button, simply gives us some additional spacing between our widgets.
 The *"form-control"* CSS classes, are from [Bootstrap CSS](http://getbootstrap.com/css/).
 In fact, so are most of the CSS classes used in the above example.

 ## Retrieving form data